Candleston Castle Campsite

 We have a “QUIET AT NIGHT” policy i.e. no amplified music or excessive noise after 12 midnight.
 This allows the festival goers and the forest time to relax and restore.

-In case of fire: Fire bell will sound & stewards will direct you to the nearest fire assembly point, please refer to the fire safety policy on the forest barn notice board for more information
+In case of fire: A fire bell will sound & stewards will direct you to the nearest fire assembly point, please refer to the fire safety policy on the forest barn notice board for more information

 We absolutely love campfires, however, we need to restrict them to the main campfire circle.

-There are NO fires or BBQs or fire bowls allowed anywhere else on the site this rule applies especially to the camping areas.
+NO fires, BBQs or fire bowls (except the supervised festival fires) are allowed anywhere on the site including camping areas.
 Gas cooking equipment is permitted but must be raised off the floor by at least 15cm (6inch) to prevent fires and damage to the grass.
-If you are changing gas canisters for your cooker, please do so outside and some distance away from the tents.

 Please make a note of your nearest fire safety point and water standpipe.